awildergoose/gooseboy/README.md

 - use your internet or communicate with any server
 - run java code

-If you’ve found a script that can bypass these restrictions, please report it via [GitHub](https://github.com/awildergoose/).
+If you’ve found a crate that can bypass these restrictions, please report it via [GitHub](https://github.com/awildergoose/).

-## How-to add scripts
+## How-to add crates
-You can add scripts by moving them to the scripts folder.
-You can open the scripts folder from the menu by pressing the "Open scripts folder location" button at the bottom.
+You can add crates by moving them to the crates folder.
+You can open the crates folder from the menu by pressing the "Open crates folder location" button at the bottom.

-## How-to make scripts
+## How-to make crates
-You can make scripts in any language that compiles to WebAssembly (WASI is unsupported due to security concerns).
+You can make crates in any language that compiles to WebAssembly (WASI is unsupported due to security concerns).
 The recommended language to use is [Rust](https://rust-lang.org/), and so the [standard library](https://github.com/awildergoose/gooseboy-rs) is made in Rust as well.

-An example script is as follows:
+An example crate is as follows:
 ```rs
 #![no_main]